nehakadam/AnyPicker/README.md

-## AnyPicker - Picker Library for Android, iOS & Windows Phone ([Download](https://curioussolutions/apps/anypicker/ "Download AnyPicker"))
+## AnyPicker - Picker Library for Mobile OS

 ## What is AnyPicker?
-AnyPicker is a responsive jQuery drag & drop event calendar library for web & mobile.
-CalenStyle has 10+ customizable themes including specially designed themes for mobile OS (Android, iOS & Windows).
+AAnyPicker is a customizable jQuery picker library for Android, iOS & Windows Phone. eg Date Picker, Time Picker, DateTime Picker, Custom Select etc ([Download](https://curioussolutions/apps/anypicker/ "Download AnyPicker"))

 ## Where can I use AnyPicker?
 You can use AnyPicker in your